sanjeet9271/Modus2-MCP/.github/modus-implementation-steps.instructions.md

 ## REQUIRED SEQUENTIAL PROCESS

 1. **Read and Document Understanding of Instructions**
-   - Review and acknowledge understanding of all provided instructions
+   - Review and acknowledge understanding of all the instructions including the custom instructions given regarding modus implementation.
    - Document "Instructions Read" confirmation before proceeding
    - Note any specific requirements or constraints mentioned